AdaCore/training_material/courses/spark_essentials/150_spark_boundary/03-software_boundary.rst

 |

-* Relevant global data should be modelled
+* Relevant global data should be modeled

   - As abstract states when not accessed concurrently
   - As external states when accessed concurrently